 Is Our Water Hard?

-The American Water Works Association suggests an ideal hardness of 79mg/L. The average hardness of the water in our system during 2008 was 105 mg/L (6 grains/gallon).
+The American Water Works Association suggests an ideal hardness of 79mg/L. The average hardness of the water in our system during 2013 was 85 mg/L (5 grains/gallon).

 Why Do I See City Employees Flushing Water From Fire Hydrants?